Impostor Feelings in the Quiet: A Letter for the Successful Client Who Still Feels Like a Fraud

 Your brain is doing its job, just with the wrong setting.

-Why success does not cure impostor feelings
+Why success does not resolve impostor feelings

 This is the part that confuses people.